 UAT is a proud military-friendly university.
 As an expression of the University's admiration and appreciation of a student's service, active-duty military students participating in the DoD Tuition Assistance (TA) program that choose to pursue their degree online may earn up to 12 credits per semester at a preferred tuition rate of \$5,900 per semester (cost per credit of \$491.67), effective September 9, 2024.

 4.2 Tuition and Other Fees

-Tuition rate for students enrolling after September 13, 2024
+Tuition rate for students enrolling after February 25, 2025

-Full-Time On-Campus Online (12 credits) Online (9 credits) Graduate
+Full-Time On-Campus Undergraduate Online - Hybrid (12 credits) Undergraduate Graduate

-Undergraduate Undergraduate Undergraduate

-Tuition \$13,200 \$9,650 \$7,150 \$9,500
+Tuition \$13,200 \$9,500 \$9,500

 Resource Fee \$450